 Morkie’s size and fragility

 Many health conditions which Morkies experience are connected with their tiny size.
-These dogs are so small that even a small force can cause them physical injuries.
+These designer dogs are so small that even a small force can cause them physical injuries.
 This is why it is so important to always watch out for your dog during playtime, especially around children and bigger dogs.
 You also need to be careful while moving around the house as you may inadvertently step on them, causing harm.

 Maltese tear stains